Major in Business Administration

 EBTM 343 INTRODUCTION TO PROJECT MANAGEMENT (3)

 Management of projects through planning, scheduling and controlling of organizational activities.
 Course includes project selection, scope development and management, cost estimation and budgeting, scheduling, staffing, resource allocation, task tracking, task sequencing, and control.
 Project management software will be used to support the course material.
 Students who have successfully completed EBTM 443 or MNGT 443 will not receive additional credit for EBTM 343.
-Prerequisite: majors only.
+Prerequisites: sophomore standing or higher; major standing.

 EBTM 350 BUSINESS ANALYTICS (3)

 Focuses on using standard business analytic models to summarize and analyze data, build models, and drive impact through quantitative decision-making.
 Explores methods to create and frame problems, use of descriptive, predictive, and prescriptive analytics and using data to discover patterns and trends.
-Prerequisite: EBTM 251.
+Prerequisites: EBTM 251; junior standing or higher; major standing.

 EBTM 360 ENTERPRISE RESOURCE SYSTEMS CONFIGURATION (3)